Meet our Spiritual Directors

 As of 2024, Terry and his wife, Dot, have been married for 49 years and live across the street from their grandson, daughter, and son-in-law in Chattanooga.
 Their son is a Marine stationed in Augusta where their other two grandchildren live.

-matt armstrong
+matthew armstrong

 I’m relatively new to the world of contemplative spirituality.
 Though I had read some books by Henri Nouwen and heard of something called ‘lectio divina,’ it wasn’t until my life turned upside down in 2020 that I attended my first silent retreat.
 There I met Terry Mitchell, my spiritual director, and experienced solitude, silence, and prayer in a way that changed my life.
 Since that time I have done a deep dive into contemplative practice that continues to expand my understanding and experience of the God “who loved me and gave himself for me” (Gal 2:20).
 My deep desire is to bless others with that which God has blessed me, namely, the power of solitude, silence, and prayer to expand our hearts to know the life-changing love of our heavenly Father (Eph 3:14-19).

-My wife, Stacey, and I have been married for 24 years and have three kids we’re having the joy of watching move into adulthood.
+My wife, Stacey, and I have been married for 25 years and have three kids we’re having the joy of watching move into adulthood.
 I grew up in East Cobb, graduated from Wheeler High School, Georgia Tech, and Westminster Theological Seminary.
-I have been in ordained ministry since 2007 and have served as a middle school youth pastor, an associate pastor, and church planter.
+I have been in ordained ministry since 2007 and have served as a middle school youth pastor, associate pastor, and church planter.
 I came to Redeemer in the summer of 2022.